xshopai/user-service/.github/CONTRIBUTING.md

-# Contributing to AIOutlet User Service
+# Contributing to xShop.ai User Service

-We welcome contributions to the AIOutlet User Service project!
+We welcome contributions to the xShop.ai User Service project!
 By contributing, you can help improve the project and make it more useful for everyone.

 ## How to Contribute